garylirocks/quickrefs/windows.markdown

 ### Configuration

-To configure the default user for a distro
+To configure default behavior for a distro

 - Add `wsl.conf` to the `/etc/` folder in the distro:

   ```
   [user]
-  default=gary
+  default = gary

+  [network]
+  generateResolvConf = false
   ```

 - Restart the distro